Christ's College, founded in 1505, is centrally located and offers accommodation in an historic setting.

 All rooms are equipped with tea and coffee making facilities as well as a welcome pack of toiletries.
 Towels are also provided.
 All rooms are serviced daily by a College ‘bedmaker’.

-Please note we are not able to accept bookings for Stag and Hen parties
+Please note the College is not able to accept bookings for Stag and Hen parties.

-We do not accept bookings for anyone under 21 years of age and therefore our accommodation is not suitable for families or young children.
+Additionally, it does not accept bookings for anyone under 21 years of age and therefore the accommodation is not suitable for families or young children.

 History to the present day

 Christ's College was first established as God's-house in 1437 by William Byngham, a London parish priest, for training grammar school masters.
 Shortly after receiving its Royal Licence from Henry VI in 1446, God's-house was forced to move from its original site, as this was needed for the King's new project (what was to become Kings’s College).
 God's-house moved to its present site in 1448 where it was re-founded in 1505 as Christ’s College by Lady Margaret Beaufort, mother of Henry VII.
 Lady Margaret has been honoured ever since as the Foundress.

 First Court dates from the 15th century and is the oldest part of the College.
 The Master’s Lodge, Chapel and Hall are all found in First Court as are Charles Darwin’s rooms.
 Charles Darwin studied here between 1828 and 1831.

 Copies of the College history and postcards, as well as Darwin related products are available from the Porters’ Lodge.

 Some of the room rates include a Full English breakfast, served Monday to Friday in the Upper Hall between 7.30 to 9.30am and on a Saturday and Sunday morning between 8.00am to 10.00am.
 Please note that not all room rates include breakfast, some are room only - please ensure you book the correct rate for your requirements.